Sofriet/NewDevicesLab/README.md

 Created a robotic Stratego board with a simple web page and Arduino code to control it
 <br>
-together with Robert van der Maas
+with Robert van der Maas